 Before my flight

-I decided to do my check in at the airport instead, hoping to take some photos of any special decoration for this flight and also to get an emergency row seat if possible so that I have legroom space and also able to move around without disturbing anyone else.
-As I didn't sleep the whole night, I went to the airport quite early.
+I decided to do my check-in at the airport instead, hoping to take some photos of any special decoration for this flight and also to get an emergency row seat if possible so that I have legroom space and also able to move around without disturbing anyone else.
+As I didn't sleep for the whole night, I went to the airport quite early.
 I saw on SBS's website that the first bus of 53 would arrive at 0535.
 However the bus didn't turn up at 0550, so I took a taxi to the airport.

 When I reached there, the check-in counters were opened.

-Once I reached to the gate, I had a little problem with the security counter.
+Once I reached the gate, I had a little problem with the security counter.
 It was almost 630am and one of the ladies told me to come back at 0730.
-I explained to her there was supposed to be a reception, but she still insist on me coming back at 0730 unless I was a staff for SQ.
+I explained to her there was supposed to be a reception, but she still insists on me coming back at 0730 unless I was a staff for SQ.
 I looked very puzzled, but luckily someone else came and said to her to allow me in as it was time for the event.

 Once inside, I took the chance to take as many photos as possible before the crowds come.
 Always like to be early especially when it comes to flying.
 Looking at the beautiful Boeing 747-400, always make me smile.
 There is something about this aircraft that makes it different from the others.

-The flight crew were posing for the camera!
+The flight crew posed for the camera!

-Once the party had started, the host kick started the event with a blast and to be honest, at that point of time, I just wanted to settle into my seat on board and take a nap for an hour or two.
+Once the party had started, the host kick-started the event with a blast and to be honest, at that point of time, I just wanted to settle into my seat on board and take a nap for an hour or two.

 The event was quite happening.
 The holding area was filled with passengers and SQ staff.
 The SQ staff did a performance and not long after a speech was done.
 Had some breakfast and soon after boarding commerced.
 What was missing from this whole event was water cannon salute - still haven't got to experience it.
 (July 2014)